 Subclass of: S5 Inference Making

 Scope note: This class comprises activities of executing algorithms or software for simulating the behavior and the properties of a system of interacting components that form part of reality or not by using a mathematical model of the respective interactions.
 In particular it implies making predictions about the future behaviors of a system of interacting components of reality by starting simulation from an actually observed state, such as weather forecasts.
 Simulations may also be used to understand the effects of a theory, to compare theoretical predictions with reality, or to show differences with another theory.

+Examples:

+The forecast of Venice flooding by Poseidon system in November 2012 (72 hours before its occurrence).

 In First Order Logic: